2016 March: Dargan Arch and Friday Canyon in Blue Mountains National Park, NSW, Australia

 29) As we search for a lunch spot, we pass this large white bag surrounded by sticks.
 Who put it there?
 And for what purpose?
 We remember checking its content.
-But after the trip, none of us can remember what is inside :-) Geez, the collective lapse in memory makes us look like a bunch of geriatrics. :-)
+But after the trip, none of us can remember what was inside :-) Geez, the collective lapse in memory makes us look like a bunch of geriatrics. :-)

 Lunch by the side of Wollangambe River

 30) Found this sunny spot by the side of Wollangambe River, so lunch is on top of these rocks.